metosin/example-project/docs/icons.md

 With Closure-compiler, you can use svgr + Babel to generate JS files to use from Cljs code.

 The repo contains an example for this.
-Run `bb svg-icons` to run svgr and babel, the results are committed to the repo.
+Run `bb icons` to run svgr and babel, the results are committed to the repo.

 Relevant configuration: